kyhau/aws-notebook/EMR.md

       2. For data in transit between nodes in a cluster:
          1. SSL (Secure Sockets Layer) for MapReduce
          2. SASL (Simple Authentication and Security Layer) for Spark shuffle encryption

+## HDFS vs. EMRFS

+**HDFS**

+1. HDFS distributes the data it stores across multiple instances in the cluster.
+2. HDFS storage is lost when the cluster is terminated.
+3. Most often used for intermediate results.
+4. The filesystems that can run HDFS: EBS, Local attached storage, S3 on EMRFS

+**EMRFS**

+1. Implementation of HDFS used fo reading/writing regular files from EMR directly to S3.
+2. For storing persistent data in S3 for use with Hadoop while also providing features like S3 server-side encryption, read-after-write consistency, and list consistency.
+3. **Consistent View**
+   1. Allows EMR clusters to check for list and read-after-write consistency for S3 objects written by or synced with EMRFS.
+   2. Number of retries: 5 (default);  if an inconsistency is detected, EMRFS tries to call S3 this number of times.
+   3. Retry period (in seconds): 10 (default)